mizhquiri/iteration/template.md

 ![](template_files/figure-gfm/unnamed-chunk-9-1.png)<!-- --> An
-additional rmd code chunk - very specific to a specific code - if truly new –\> will rerun - otherwise will save - r will not keep track of overwriting existing variables if they are different
+additional rmd code chunk - very specific to a specific code - if truly new –\> will rerun - otherwise will save - r will not keep track of overwriting existing variables if they are different {r, cache = TRUE}